-Timbre: Ceramic-like or metallic-sounding?
+Timbre: Ceramic-like or more metallic-sounding?

-Material: Raw steel, nitrided steel, stainless steel, steel coated, etc...?
+Material: Raw steel, nitrided steel, stainless steel, powder coated?

-Color: Polished or matte?
+Aesthetic: Polished or matte?

-Geometry: Apex (outward) or inpex (inward) center note?
+Geometry: Apex (outward) or inpex (inward)?

 For more on this, I recommend reading PANArt's book which talks about the 7 sources of richness of sound.

 Well, I hope these recommendations will help you find a great handpan.
-In fact, I'm proud to partner with great handpan makers to offer their instruments for sale directly on this website.
+In fact, I'm proud to partner with trusted handpan makers to offer their instruments for sale directly on this website.
 Click here to view the instruments available right now, starting at $1,199.
 Multiple handpan scales available! (happy, melancholic & exotic)